The term influencer is being tossed around a lot these days.

 However, a blog and social media are just the tip of the iceberg.

-There are countless other mediums you can use to demonstrate your knowledge and boost your “street cred.”
+You can use countless other mediums to demonstrate your knowledge and boost your “street cred.”

 Some options include:

 - Creating webinars

 We’re also a huge proponents of writing a book.